-The iconic wetland that joins North and South Lake Leelanau is perhaps one of Leelanau's most viewed landmarks, seen from the bridge on M-204 and by boaters who traverse the channel.
-The Narrows, one of the finest remaining emergent wetland complexes on the lake, was protected over the course of ten years through the purchase of three important parcels, including the Leugers Preserve.
-Precious, intact wetlands, including 2,350 feet of shoreline, provide abundant habitat for fish, birds, and other wildlife.
+The iconic wetland that joins North and South Lake Leelanau is a beloved county landmark, seen from the bridge on M-204 and by boaters who traverse the channel.
+It is one of the finest remaining emergent wetland complexes on the lake; three parcels were protected over a 10-year period including the Leugers Preserve.
+Once slated to be a marina, this area provides abundant habitat for fish, birds and other wildlife.
+The Lake Leelanau Lake Association played an important role in its preservation.

 - No trail system, best viewed by boat

-- Over 2,000 feet of protected shoreline
+- 2,350 feet of protected shoreline

 - Wetland birds, rare plants, and other unique wildlife

+- Over 120

+plant species

-- Over 120 plant species identified in this extraordinary wetland complex
+identified in this

+extraordinary

+wetland complex

 - Site of historic lumber mill